 Some expected differences from the 1st workshop:

-- longer paper presentation times (tentatively, 12 to 15 minutes)
+- longer full-paper presentation times (tentatively, 15 minutes);

 Submissions are not anonymous, so do not anonymize your papers.

 Call for Participation

 Blocks programming environments represent program syntax trees as

 compositions of visual blocks.
 They are an increasingly popular way to introduce

 programming and computational thinking;